shabaazxh/ProjectX/README.md

 ## Vulkan Renderer
 A simple Vulkan renderer with Forward and Deferred shading.
 Deferred is the default and most developed.
-Use Key 9,0 to switch between Forward and Deferred.
+Use Keys: 9 and 0 to switch between Forward and Deferred.

 ## Rendering features:
 * Physically Based Rendering (GGX)